glangsto/analyze/README.md

 * '*.ast' - All astronomical observations have names based on date and end with .ast
 * '*.hot' - Calibration requires observations of the ground with assumed temperature of 285 K
-* '*.kel' - Calibrated, average observations have extensions based on units.
+* '*.kel' - Calibrated, average observations have extensions based on units.  _kel_ means Kelvins.
 <a href="http://www.opensourceradiotelesopes/wk/"> <img src="images/LW15-Figure1.png" width=300 alt="http://www.gb.nrao.edu/~glangsto/LightWorkMemo015-2.pdf" align="right"></a>

 ### Directories:
 * data      - Selection of data for testing plotting functions.
 Small selections of 5 days of observations are provided in the _data_ directory to allow user testing.
 * images    - Directory containing images for documenting the useage

 These plotting programs work with spectra created using any of the GnuRadio NsfIntegrate??.grc designs.
-These python programs were created using the Gnu Radio Companion (GRC) tool.
+The data taking designs were created using the Gnu Radio Companion (GRC) tool.
 The programs provided here are for analysis after the observations, not for data taking.
 The observations in directory _data_ were made over 5 days, with a Science Aficionados Horn and an
 <a href="https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html#eb-overview"> ADALM Pluto Software Defined Radio (SDR)</a>.
 The Gnuradio data-taking designs (see http://github.com/glangsto/gr-nsf)
 were run on an Odroid XU4 octa-core single-board computer.
 The observations were setup for 7 MHz bandwidth.
 The center frequency was 1421.25 MHz.
 The spectra look good and different arms of our Mikly Way Galaxy can be identified